Leslie Jordan, versatile Emmy-winning actor, dies at 67

-LOS ANGELES (AP) — Leslie Jordan, the Emmy-winning actor whose wry Southern drawl and versatility made him a comedy and drama standout on TV series including “Will & Grace” and “American Horror Story,” has died.
-He was 67.
+LOS ANGELES (AP) — Leslie Jordan, the actor whose wry Southern drawl and versatility made him a comedy and drama standout on TV series including “Will & Grace” and “American Horror Story,” has died.
+The Emmy-winner, whose videos turned him into a social media star during the pandemic, was 67.

 “The world is definitely a much darker place today without the love and light of Leslie Jordan.
 Not only was he a mega talent and joy to work with, but he provided an emotional sanctuary to the nation at one of its most difficult times,” a representative for Jordan said in a statement Monday.
 “Knowing that he has left the world at the height of both his professional and personal life is the only solace one can have today.”

-The Tennessee native, who won an on outstanding guest actor Emmy in 2005 for “Will & Grace,” appeared recently on the Mayim Bialik comedy “Call me Kat” and co-starred on the sitcom “The Cool Kids.”
+The native of Chattanooga, Tennessee, who won an on outstanding guest actor Emmy in 2005 for his role as Beverly Leslie in “Will & Grace,” had a recurring role on the Mayim Bialik comedy “Call me Kat” and co-starred on the sitcom “The Cool Kids.”

-Jordan’s other eclectic credits include “Fantasy Island,” “The United States vs. Billie Holiday.”
+Jordan’s other eclectic credits include “Hearts Afire,” “Boston Legal,” “Fantasy Island” and “The United States vs. Billie Holiday.”
+He played various roles on the “American Horror Story” franchise series.

+Jordan died Monday in a single car crash in Hollywood, according to reports by celebrity website TMZ and the Los Angeles Times, citing unnamed law enforcement sources.

 Jordan earned an unexpected new following in 2021 when he spent time during the pandemic lockdown near family in his hometown.
 He broke the sameness by posting daily videos of himself on Instagram.